 While it may not seem like a way to reduce costs, wirelessly connecting assets to a management system is a proven way to reduce costs.
 Workers in operations where data is automatically gathered from assets aren’t wandering operations taking measurements and can be working on active orders.
 Reduce maintenance costs and increase customer satisfaction by:

 - Lowering percentage of waste spoilage (defect elimination)

 - Track warranty information

 - Generating automated alerts when customer requests are approved, rejected and completed

 - Routing requests to designated individuals for approval

 - Scheduling customized emails and surveys to be sent to customers

 Focusing on asset management can improve asset life cycles and action-based maintenance, along with decreasing maintenance costs.
-Regardless of the industry, integrating systems of wireless tools or sensors and a CMMS will help organizations establish or strengthen asset management processes for any size of business.
+Regardless of the industry, integrating systems of wireless tools or wireless vibration sensors and a CMMS will help organizations establish or strengthen asset management processes for any size of business.